Learn About Our Board of Directors

 BOARD MEMBER

-Dr. Michelle Money is a licensed psychologist with over 25 years of experience, specializing in the assessment of adolescents and conducting family court evaluations.
+Dr. Marina Money is a licensed psychologist with over 25 years of experience, specializing in the assessment of adolescents and conducting family court evaluations.
 Her work supports families navigating high-conflict situations, custody disputes, and complex emotional dynamics.

 Dr. Money also provides reunification therapy, helping to repair and strengthen parent-child relationships in the wake of separation or family disruption.
 She is trained in Cognitive Behavioral Therapy (CBT) with a focus on depression, anxiety, and childhood disorders, offering evidence-based interventions that support emotional healing and growth.